bevyengine/bevy-website/content/news/2020-08-03-announcing-bevy/index.md

 ## Productive Compile Times

 One of my primary design goals for Bevy is "productivity".
 Game development is an extremely iterative and experimental process full of small changes.
 If each change takes a significant amount of time to test, then development becomes a grind.
-Here is my personal "acceptability scale":
+Here is my personal "acceptability scale" for iterative changes:

 * **0-1 seconds**: ideal
 * **1-3 seconds**: fine